Parent Education Classes

 Family planning

-Refresher classes are available and are aimed at women who already have a child.
-If you find you are unable to come to the classes in the hospital, there are classes in your local community.
+Refresher classes are also available and are aimed at women who already have a child.
+If you find you are unable to join the ZOOM classes, there are classes in your local community.
 Special classes are held for couples with support needs (including teenage pregnancy, hearing impairment, language difficulties, sight impairment and adoptive parents).